 Search results for "Fulfilling" in Home Design Ideas

-Example of a large cottage l-shaped medium tone wood floor open concept kitchen design in Boston with a farmhouse sink, glass-front cabinets, white cabinets, white backsplash, subway tile backsplash, stainless steel appliances, an island and black countertops
+Inspiration for a mid-sized timeless l-shaped eat-in kitchen remodel in San Francisco with shaker cabinets, white cabinets, white backsplash, subway tile backsplash, stainless steel appliances and an island

 APD was hired to update the primary bathroom and laundry room of this ranch style family home.
 Included was a request to add a powder bathroom where one previously did not exist to help ease the chaos for the young family.
 The design team took a little space here and a little space there, coming up with a reconfigured layout including an enlarged primary bathroom with large walk-in shower, a jewel box powder bath, and a refreshed laundry room including a dog bath for the family’s four legged member!